 Trusts and Divorce

-The type of trust that exists will determine whether or not it can be updated, or entirely revoked and then recreated.
+The type of trust that exists will determine whether or not it can be updated, or entirely revoked, and then recreated.
 If the couple created an irrevocable living trust, then regardless of the divorce, it cannot be altered.
-When you create an irrevocable living trust, all assets go into the trust and the control of these assets are immediately signed over to the appointed trustee.
+When you create an irrevocable living trust, all assets go into the trust and the control of these assets is immediately signed over to the appointed trustee.
 This is because when you create an irrevocable living trust, the moment it is signed it becomes active and now the trustee is responsible for the administration of the trust.

-Usually an irrevocable trust is created by spouses to benefit their children.
+Usually, an irrevocable trust is created by spouses to benefit their children.
 If their intent doesn’t change and neither spouse has access to the trust, then it remains as is.

 If there is a revocable trust, both spouses still retain control over the assets.
 They are able to change the terms of the trust or even dissolve the documents and take out the assets.
-If this happens, the assets need to be detailed in the divorce documents and required taxes paid.
+If this happens, the assets need to be detailed in the divorce documents and the required taxes paid.